geodynamics/best_practices/ZenodoBestPractices.md

 You may use your github account or orcid account as login.

 CIG maintains a zenodo community.
-Search for: Computational Infrastructure for Geodynamics" or simply on the word "geodynamics"
+Search for: "Computational Infrastructure for Geodynamics" or simply on the word "geodynamics"

 ## Executive Summary